 Members of the Chapter helped staff the Home Coming Trains that the state operated from Tulsa to Altus in 1990.
-The Chapter also crewed the Union Pacific trains that operated in eastern Oklahoma from Coffeyville, Kansas through Muskogee, McAlester and Durant to Ft.
+The Chapter also crewed the Union Pacific trains that operated in eastern Oklahoma from Coffeyville, Kansas, through Muskogee, McAlester and Durant to Ft.
 Worth in 1992.
 This gave the Chapter their first experience in working with the Union Pacific and their passenger car fleet.
-The Chapter made no money on the trips, but did cover their expenses.
+The Chapter made no money on the trips, but did cover the expenses.

 In the spring of 1997, the Chapter began working with the Center for Non-Profit Organizations to develop a business plan for the establishment of a railway museum.
 A five year plan was developed and approved by the members in November, 1997.
-Also the Chapter began a partnership with the Central Oklahoma Parking and Transportation Authority (COPTA) for use of the old M-K-T tracks from NE 16th Street to NE 36st Street.
-In exchange for keeping the right of way, clean, mowed, and uncovering the track the group could use the track for demonstrations of their equipment.
+Also, the Chapter began a partnership with the Central Oklahoma Parking and Transportation Authority (COPTA) for use of the old M-K-T tracks from NE 16th Street to NE 36st Street.
+In exchange for keeping the right of way clean and mowed, as well as uncovering the track, the group could use the track for demonstrations of their equipment.
 During the first year, volunteers donated over 890 hours to clean and restore the right of way which included the Oklahoma City school yard siding where equipment was stored.
 Thus, the ability to operate demonstration trains started.
 With this work underway, a piece of property was located along the line.
 The Chapter had approached the owners in 1997, but they did not want to sell at that time.
 They were again contacted in early 1999 and were now ready to sell.
 In July 1999, the Chapter at last had property they could call home.
 It was very overgrown with weeds and trees but now the volunteers were working on Chapter property.
 The seed money from the Union Pacific trips in 1995 financed the purchase along with help from about eight members who made small loans to the Chapter which were paid back in three years.
-This allowed the museum to get started with no real debt on the books.
+This allowed the Museum to get started with no real debt on the books.

-The property was secured with a fence, a parking lot created, restrooms built, and the master plan for the museum began to develop.
+The property was secured with a fence, a parking lot created, restrooms were built, and the master plan for the Museum began to develop.
 Members raised $50,000 to improve the site, purchase track materials, a 1905 depot, and to make plans to move the engines, freight, and passenger cars to the site.
 The Chapter at this time changed its name to the Oklahoma Railway Museum, Ltd., the Central Oklahoma Chapter of the NRHS (ORM).

-Between 2000 and the present, the museum has grown from one operating locomotive to three with a fourth in the near future.
+Between 2000 and the present, the Museum has grown from one operating locomotive to three with a fourth in the near future.
 The passenger car fleet and cabooses can handle over 350 passengers per train.
-A 7000 sq ft shop with two track bays was built and a 1905 Kansas City, Mexico, and Orient Railway Company Depot was restored in 2005.
+A 7000 sq ft shop with two track bays was built, and a 1905 Kansas City, Mexico, and Orient Railway Company Depot was restored in 2005.
 ORM is handling a growing number of passengers annually, from approximately 150 in 2003 to over 16,000 in 2008.